Expert Trade Show Exhibit Marketing Advice

 It’s important to understand the factors that are present in a trade show or convention environment as you create your marketing strategy.
 In a general sense, Marketing Communication relates to information conveyed in all kinds of environments.
 For example, airline magazines are geared to a captive audience.
 There aren’t many places to escape to on a plane so it’s easier for a writer or graphic designer to include the detail that takes more concentration.
 But the convention floor is a different animal.
 The show floor is a microcosm of the world.
 It’s a smaller version where time and space are compressed.
 It’s a great environment to conduct business, where buyers and sellers can meet and exchange ideas and begin forming relationships.
 However, it’s difficult for the same reasons.
 That’s why effective trade show display design requires a shrewd focus on clarity, consistency, brevity, and focus.
 An effective presentation specifically created for this type of venue will contain these elements.

-Where to Start in Creating an Effective Trade Show Exhibit
+Creating an Effective Trade Show Exhibit

 The first step in creating an effective exhibit design is analysis.
 Typically a Trade Show Exhibit House or Ad Agency assists in consulting with this part.
 You know what they say about consultants.
 The client goes to the consultant for answers.
 The consultant asks the right questions, and guides the client toward the salient points, gets the answers then tells the client what he just said.
 That’s a great consultation that works.
 It’s hard to skip that step because most of us can’t see the forest for the trees!
 That analysis focuses on the corporate identity, image, and marketing position of the client.
 Once established, the next area to focus on is the Tradeshow Marketing Message.
 What is the subtle essence of what you offer?
 What does it do for your clients?
 Does it help them organize, save time, work more efficiently?
 These are the sorts of things you can do for them that they want to know about.